ELLIOTTCABLE/blog/posts/granular_committing.markdown

 standard git terminology applies as well, such as ‘remote’ and ‘upstream.’
 In some of these cases, the case of the words is important):

-- Official: the final remote repository that others will pull from (say, github.com/Paws/Paws.c.git)
+-  Official: the final remote repository that others will pull from (`github.com/Paws/Paws.c.git`)
-- Personal: the remote repository that you work in (say, github.com/elliottcable/Paws.c.git)
+-  Personal: the remote repository that you work in (`github.com/elliottcable/Paws.c.git`)

 -  Master: the branch that completed work units are merged into
 -  topic branch: a branch for the discrete safe-stages of a single work unit
 -  granular branch: a branch for grains, that will later be squashed onto the topic branch

 -  work unit: a single independent feature addition or bug-fix, existing separate from others
 -  safe-stage: a single chronological subunit of a work unit that compiles and passes all tests, regardless of whether the work unit itself can be considered “complete” (these will eventually become commits against Master)
 -  grain: individual working commits that will be squashed into a safe-stage

 Don’t worry if a lot of those don’t make sense yet.
 We’ll get to that.